DennisOrszulak/Stanford-CS193P-Notes/README.md

 * Can use type inference on one side of the equals sign while setting the value of an enum
 * Can use a switch statement to check the enum state
 * Must handle all possible cases in the switch statement
-    * Use ‘break’ instead of print (in the example) to skip that case
+    * Use `break` instead of print (in the example) to skip that case
-    * Use ‘default:’ to handle all the other cases if you don’t want to write them out
+    * Use `default:` to handle all the other cases if you don’t want to write them out
-* Can use multiple lines of code, and doesn’t move on to the next case - no fall through by default (use the ‘fallthrough’ keyword)
+* Can use multiple lines of code, and doesn’t move on to the next case - no fall through by default (use the `fallthrough` keyword)
-* Associated data is accessed through a switch using the ‘let’ syntax
+* Associated data is accessed through a switch using the `let` syntax
     * Can also rename the local variables to print
 * Can have methods and computed properties but no stored values
-* If you want to reassign ‘self’ to another value in a func, you must have ‘mutating’ because enum is a value type (all value types need to know when a value can change, such as struct)
+* If you want to reassign `self` to another value in a func, you must have `mutating` because enum is a value type (all value types need to know when a value can change, such as struct)

 #### Optionals
 * An optional is just a special enum with 2 cases (nil, and some associated data of a certain type)
-* ? declares an optional
+* `?` declares an optional
-* ! force unwraps the associated data (could crash app if its nil)
+* `!` force unwraps the associated data (could crash app if its nil)
-    * Safe way is using ‘if let’ to check if it is set
+    * Safe way is using `if let` to check if it is set
-* ?? defaults to a value if an optional is not set
+* `??` defaults to a value if an optional is not set
-* ? can also be used for optional chaining
+* `?` can also be used for optional chaining
     * If anything is nil, it just bails out of the sequence and returns nil
     * Example: If x, foo(), and bar are optionals